 Two of my favorite condiments are served beside sushi.
-First, it’s that pleasantly hot and spicy wasabi.
+First, it’s that pleasantly spicy wasabi.
 Second is the pickled ginger.
 I could eat that ginger on just about anything.
-It has crossed my mind that I could probably make it at home, but I never ventured to seek out a good recipe.
+It has crossed my mind that I could probably make it at home, but I have never searched for a good recipe.
 Fortunately, now I don’t have to because this time around a good recipe found me.

 While you will find a huge variety of cucumber pickles, this cookbook goes well beyond the standard dill.
 Figs. You can pickle figs?!
 And peaches?
 There is even pickled pig’s ear should you choose to go there.
 There is also page after page of interesting condiments and sauces like Hot Orange Ketchup and Rhubarb Chutney.

 There were so many tempting recipes to try in this book, but I knew I finally had to give Japanese Pickled Ginger a try.
 The best part about many pickling recipes is that they are so easy to make.
 Top a few fruits or veggies with a liquid, seal and rest.
 A few days later you have a crisp, tangy snack or condiment.

 That is definitely the case with this ginger.
 Peeling and slicing takes a little time, but I had this recipe done in less than 30 minutes.
 Now that I have the ginger down, it may be time to start practicing the sushi.

 This book has been out for a while now and I’m so glad that it finally caught my attention.
 I can tell it will become a well-used resource book for me every year.
 If you are spending late summer and early fall wondering what to do with all your garden produce, the chances are good that you can pickle it.
 This cookbook will show you how.

 Japanese Pickled Ginger